Shubhsharma12900/FireChat/README.md

-This project utilizes React JS and Firebase to develop a real-time chat functionality.
-Users can sign up, log in, join channels, and exchange messages and save them in an Encrypted format.
+• Developed a real-time chat functionality using React JS and Firebase, enabling users to sign up, log in, and exchange messages in real-time.
-Design a Firestore database structure to store channels and messages.
-Implement real-time chat functionality using Firebase Firestore's real-time listeners and create a user-friendly interface with React components.
+• Designed and implemented an efficient Firestore database structure to store channels and messages, achieving a database response time of less than 100 milliseconds. • Designed a user-friendly interface with React components, allowing users to join channels, exchange messages, and have a seamless chat experience.

+To run the project locally on your machine:
+Install dependencies by running yarn command in the terminal.
+Run the app in the development mode by running command yarn start.
+Open http://localhost:3000 to view it in the browser